rsnarang/stock_market_data_pipeline/README.md

 - Tested the API using Postman and kept it as barebones as possible.
 - Should use an async for requests.
 Note that this server can easily be overloaded and crash.

 Pipeline diagram:
+- The pipeline might seem completely linear but it doesn't display the different ops involved in computing.

 ![Pipeline](pipeline.PNG)

 Credit: